March 17, 2017 | Posted by: Moneymax | Car Insurance

 Though more and more Filipinos are getting insurance to protect their vehicles and their lives, getting insurance beyond the CTPL isn’t high on most car owners’ priorities.

 More still will consider the price of insurance as a justification not to get additional coverage.
 According to Top Gear, you’ll spend about 2.25 percent of your car’s fair market value every year for the first three years you own the car.
 From that perspective, you might think that getting more insurance just adds to the expenses.
 Our culture dictates that the basic needs to survive be met as opposed to being ready for any possibilities.

 It’s true, more insurance means a pricier quote, but it also means not having to shell out any money if your car is damaged due to circumstances out of your control, such as floods or earthquakes.

 Some Filipinos who have higher purchasing power than others will prefer to think of risks and how to avoid them.
-Some who thinks they are practicing safe driving and obedient with traffic rules will often ignore insurance because they think they can avoid it.
+Some who think they are practicing safe driving and obedient with traffic rules will often ignore insurance because they think they can avoid it.